Is It Worth Investing In Binance Coin (BNB) In 2022?

 In short, the more projects on the BSC, the more BNB is in use, increasing demand and increasing its price.

-And the DeFi market is expected to grow tremendously for the rest of 2021.
+And the DeFi market is expected to grow tremendously for years to come.
 As Christine Kim of CoinDesk points out, in the first quarter of 2021 DeFi applications have grown from $20 billion to $50 billion, an increase of 150%.

 The Binance Exchange is very busy